 Another way to add skills to your profile is to click on your profile, then click on “Add New Profile Section” in the top right corner of your profile.
 Click the “Skills” tab, and then click the plus sign to add a new skill.

-Many jobs require employees to be able to interpret information, understand a problem, and help solve that problem.
+Many jobs require employees to be able to interpret information and understand and help solve problems.
 This is important in industries ranging from business to data architecture to marketing to law to medicine.
 Skills related to analysis include:

 Anyone working in a company needs the business skills to understand his or her industry.
-However, business skills are particularly important for executives, managers, and administrators who help a company run smoothly.
-Below are several important skills related to business:
+However, business skills are particularly important for executives, managers, and administrators that help a company run smoothly.
+See several important skills related to business:

 Information Technology (IT)

 In LinkedIn’s list of the top skills that can get you hired, most of the top ten were skills in information technology.
-Cloud computing is particularly popular, as is data mining and statistical analysis.
+Cloud computing is particularly popular, as are data mining and statistical analysis.
 These skills are needed not only in jobs focused on IT, but also in jobs across industries.
 Employees today need to be comfortable with IT in industries ranging from education to healthcare to marketing.
-Read below for a list of IT skills that are important today:
+Here is a list of IT skills that are important today:

-Anyone in a role that requires leadership of some kind needs management skills.
-Management skills are important for people in any industry.
-Below is a list of important management skills that employers look for in job candidates:
+Anyone in a role that requires leadership of some kind needs management skills — they're important for leaders in all industries.
+Employers are eager to see these management skills in job candidates:

 Marketing is a broad industry that includes advertising, market research, customer support, public relations, and more.
 Marketing involves explaining and promoting a company and its services to the public.
 Some marketing skills, including marketing campaign management and SEO/SEM marketing, are on LinkedIn’s list of the top skills that can get you hired.
 A number of skills related to marketing include:

 - Media Planning